-Day 4 - Buxton, the cultural capital of the Peak District is a popularspa town and is blessed with stunning scenery, magnificent architecture, a wealth of shops and a thriving arts scene.
+Day 4 - Buxton, the cultural capital of the Peak District is a popular spa town blessed with stunning scenery, magnificent architecture, a wealth of shops and a thriving arts scene.
 Coupled with its world-famous spa water, Buxton has plenty to offer its visitors.
 Hardwick Hall (NT), one of Britain's greatest and most complete Elizabethan houses.
 Built by Bess of Hardwick in the 1590's and unaltered since, yet its huge windows and high ceilings make it feel strikingly modern.
 Outside, stone gleams and glass glitters in the light and its six towers make a dramatic skyline.
 It has rich tapestries, plaster friezes and alabaster fireplaces colour the rooms, culminating in the hauntingly atmospheric Long Gallery.
-During the summer months, visit one of the local Derbyshire Well Dressings (also once known as well flowering).
+In June/July the local Derbyshire Well Dressings (also once known as well flowering).
 This is a custom practiced in rural England in which wells, springs or other water sources are decorated with designs created from flower petals.The construction of the well dressings is a skilful art in which frequently almost the whole population of the village is involved.

 Day 5 - Crich Tramway Village, is home of the National Tramway Museum.
 Nestling high up in the heart of Derbyshire the Tramway Village is a lovingly restored period village.
 Trams run to and fro every few minutes, as visitors ride over the cobbles of the period streets, past the original facades of historic buildings from the around the country, before heading up the valley to views that will take your breath away.
 You even pay with an old penny you are given on entry and then you are free to ride the trams as much as you want, of which there are over 70 vintage steam, electric and horse-drawn trams from all over the world.